Close

 What Makes UAE Residents' Applications Unique?

 Let me share a quick scenario: Ahmed, a Pakistani national holding a UAE residence visa, recently needed to attend construction tenders in Kuwait City.
-Despite living in Dubai for eight years, he still required a formal business visa because his Pakistani passport doesn't qualify for visa-on-arrival.
+Despite living in Dubai for eight years, he still required a formal business visa through Kuwaiti company sponsorship because his Pakistani passport doesn't qualify for visa-on-arrival.
 Conversely, his colleague Sarah, a British passport holder also residing in Dubai, could technically enter Kuwait visa-free for 90 days but still opted for a business visa to ensure proper business activity coverage and avoid immigration complications.

 The Three-Tier Visa Access System